 What Steps Can You Take?

-If you're a director of a company of a company, you need to be able to demonstrate that you satisfied your duties in the context of Brexit - which is a 'known unknown'.
-Those duties will vary from country to country, but steps you'd need to might include: board discussions, a sub-committee, minutes, briefing papers, presentations, risk registers, scenario planning, supply chain analysis to identify suppliers at risk who may need to be replaced/helped (some may be using the wrong type of pallet for export to the EU, say, or hauliers may be allowed into the UK by UK authorities, but will struggle to back into EU); and resolutions taking action to address threats and opportunities.
+If you're a director of a company, you need to be able to demonstrate that you satisfied your duties in the context of Brexit - which is a 'known unknown'.
+Those duties will vary depending on where your company is incorporated, but steps you'd likely need to take include: holding board discussions, appointing a sub-committee (with minutes, briefing papers and presentations), creating and updating risk registers, scenario planning sessions/documentation, supply chain analysis to identify suppliers at risk who may need to be replaced/helped (some may be using the wrong type of pallet for export to the EU, say, or hauliers may be allowed into the UK by UK authorities, but will struggle to back into EU); and making resolutions taking action to address threats and opportunities.

 The steps you can take if your services are impacted will depend on threats and opportunities identified, and we have previously outlined an approach to 'Brexit-proofing', but examples include: